Get to the Point

 - Malfunctioning Equipment

 - Boring Slides

-Far too often, presenters like to give the long-form agenda.
+Far too often, presenters like to give a long-form agenda.
 Then they give a screenshot of the software they are promoting.
 One static screenshot after another static screenshot of the software.
-They don't seem to get to what the software solution is even solving until towards the end of the presentation.
+They don’t seem to get to what the software solution is solving until the end of the presentation.

 The problem statement: The organization needs to scan PDF files and make them editable in an editor.

-Normally, the presenter would start by displaying a clear agenda.
+Usually, the presenter would start by displaying a clear agenda.
 Then, they would show some of the high-level hardware or software architecture.
 Perhaps, even a diagram about how to set this system up in a production-like environment.
 Then, the presenter would display diagrams and pictures and throw all kinds of buzzwords over the slide.
-Finally, they’ll have pictures and diagrams displaying what the output should be if you run the software.
+Finally, they’ll have pictures and diagrams displaying the output if you run the software.

 Skip the B.S.